top of page

 Risks of Fixed Repayment Schedules—and the Broker’s Role

 Traditional finance approaches often mean rigid monthly repayments, which can become burdensome when revenue dips.
 Because equipment financing usually involves fixed repayment schedules, companies may struggle to meet obligations during low-revenue periods.
-Without proper cashflow management, this can lead to missed payments, damaged credit, or even equipment repossession.
-Commercial brokers work closely with both client and finance company to structure flexible solutions, minimising risks such as:
+Without proper cash flow management, this can lead to missed payments, damaged credit, or even equipment repossession.
+Commercial brokers work closely with both clients and finance companies to structure flexible solutions, minimising risks such as:

 When negotiating equipment finance agreements, it is crucial to match repayment schedules with expected cash inflows.
 For example, if a mining project generates most revenue during certain months, structuring repayments to be lower during off-peak periods can ease pressure.

-Brokers collaborate with the client to understand their operational rhythms, then approach lenders with requests for seasonal payment plans, interest-only periods, or balloon payments after revenue peaks.
+Brokers collaborate with clients to understand their operational rhythms.
+They then approach lenders with requests for seasonal payment plans, interest-only periods, or balloon payments after revenue peaks.
 Brokers ensure repayment schedules reflect reality, not just theory.

 Options to consider include: